Immigration to Yemen

 Immigration to Yemen is regulated by the Passport and Immigration Department of Yemen.

 Regulation

 Visitors to Yemen must obtain a visa from one of the Yemeni diplomatic missions, unless they come from one of the visa countries whose citizens may obtain visa on arrival.

 Until January 2010, Yemen had a visa on arrival policy for some 50 nations.

 Demographics

 Tourism in Yemen is overseen by the Government of Yemen's Ministry of Tourism.

 According to the World Bank, there were an estimated 1,174,000 international inbound tourists in Yemen in 2012.
 Additionally, the USCRI indicates that Yemen hosted a population of refugees and asylum seekers numbering around 124,600 in 2007.

 Citizenship

 According to Article 44 of the national constitution, Yemeni nationality is regulated by the law.
-Citizenship may not be withdrawn unless it is in keeping with the law.
+Citizenship may not be withdrawn unless it is in accordance to the law.

 In addition, per Article 45 of the constitution, a citizen of Yemen cannot be extradited to a foreign authority.